-Furthermore, all grades in the pay plan have increased by 2% roughly every other year (off-year) for more than two decades as part of the City's efforts to keep positions paying close to the market on budget years when a formal pay plan process is not performed.
-All positions are approved for increases during the "off-year."
+Every other year during the "off year," all grades in the pay plan are set to increase by 2%.
+This budgeting practice, in place for more than two decades, is part of the City's efforts to keep salaries close to the market in budget years when a formal pay plan process is not performed.
 However, this is not a large amount, and does not keep up with the rising costs of inflation.
-Many of the positions moving in the Pay Plan have not been reclassified to a higher grade in a long time.
+The 2% grade increase for FY20 is shown below: